Back to Article

 Timing

 1 Sites have only entries if the (adjusted) p-value is significant, otherwise the results for the null-model are shown.
-Entries show the site intercept, with the site-specific coefficient below in brackets (relative to the reference level).
+Entries show the site-specific coefficient (relative to the overall mean level).
+Grey entries indicate a non-significant difference from the Overall mean.

 2 multiplied: coefficients are multiplicative.
 This comes from the fact that the models were calculated on a log scale and backtransformed in the table.
 The Intercept can be read as linear scale, with coefficients being multiplied with the intercept. additive: All values are on the linear scale and no transformation is necessary. logit scale: data were modelled on the logit scale.
 Coefficients can be added to the intercept, but have to be transformed with the logistic function.